datawire/quark/docs/tutorials/rpc-basic/try.rst

 Part 3: Mixing Client and Server Languages
 ------------------------------------------

 You can run either client (Java or Python) against any of the three servers (Java, Javascript, or Python).
-The only rule is that only one server can be running at a time (as illustrated in Part 2).
+The only rule is that only one local server can be running at a time (as illustrated in Part 2).

-You should already have the Python server running.
+You should already have the local Python server running if you completed Part 1 of this page.
 Let's use the Java client to connect to that server as follows:

 Step 1: Open a new terminal window

 Step 2: Move to the HelloRPC directory within your local {{{product}}} git repository if you are not already there.
 If you use the default location, do the following: ``cd ~/{{{github_directory}}}/examples/helloRPC``.

+Note: You must edit the prebuilt client file to point to the local helloRPC server instead of the helloRPC server in the Datawire cloud.
+To do this, do the following after Step 2:

+Step 2.1: Move to the Java source directory (``cd src/main/java/helloRPC``)

+Step 2.2: Open HelloRPCClient.java in the text editor of your choice

+Step 2.3: Change the URL passed when instantiating the client object from ``http://hello.datawire.io`` to ``http://127.0.0.1:8910/hello``.

 Step 3: Run the following command to build the client: ``mvn compile``